Traveling to DMZ

 At the DMZ, you will see firsthand how the tumultuous history of Korea has shaped and impacted this region.
 You can tour historic military fortifications, learn about the tense relations between North and South Korea, and even view North Korean villages hidden just beyond the border.
 Moreover, the DMZ offers numerous outdoor activities such as hiking trails, camping areas, and scenic lookout points that let you fully appreciate the natural beauty of this part of South Korea.

-So whether you are a history buff or simply want to experience something extraordinary on your trip to Korea, be sure to add a visit to the DMZ to your itinerary.
+So whether you are a history buff or want to experience something extraordinary on your trip to Korea, be sure to add a visit to the DMZ to your itinerary.
 It will be an unforgettable experience that you won’t want to miss!
 Below are some things you will see when going to the DMZ.

 Joint Security Area (JSA)